 Bread Furst was established by James Beard award-winning Washington baker, Mark Furstenberg.
 Each day, a different freshly-baked bread is featured.
 These include lavish, milk bread, fruit & nut bread, challah, and more.
 Enjoy their bright space with their friendly service.
 Lunch includes hot and cold meals such as roasted chicken breast accompanied by a freshly-baked roll.
 On nicer days, it is fun to enjoy a meal or a cup of coffee on the sidewalk.
 Bread Furst makes an assortment of cakes and pies on-site.
 Mark and his staff wear hats made in Sri Lanka.
 He was inspired to choose these hats while visiting his son, who was posted at the Embassy in Colombo on a Foreign Service assignment.

 Calvert Woodley Wines & Spirits have a wide range of food and drink for every palate.
 Their expert staff give excellent suggestions for food and drink choices.

 Van Ness is not far from both the National Zoo and the National Cathedral.
 The Cathedral Is not easily metro-accessible but it is a short bus or Uber ride from the Van Ness metro.
-The Cathedral, site of many funerals of dignitaries and leaders, including in 2021 Gen. Colin Powell and Sen. Robert Dole, is a Gothic building finished in 1990.
+The Cathedral, site of many funerals of dignitaries and leaders, including 2021 Gen. Colin Powell and Sen. Robert Dole, is a Gothic building finished in 1990.
 The Cathedral is still rebuilding from the 2011 earthquake.
-Tours will resume for groups in spring 2022.
+Tours will resume for groups in spring 2023.
 The outside is breathtaking.
 You can walk through the Bishop’s Garden and stop for a drink at the Open City café at the Cathedral.

 Terry Cordaro | Washington, DC Tour Guide